ondasdejunio/bombstruction/README.md

 # Bombstruction :bomb:
-Videogame created with Unity 3D with bomb throwing as main topic.
+Videogame created with Unity 3D and programmed using C# with bomb throwing as the main topic.

 ## Features
 - Choose between two characters.